 The results achieved and the tools developed within PARTNER are being disseminated through strategic collaborations (joint events, position papers, etc.) with organisations at European and international levels.
 These partner organisations reflect the target groups identified for PARTNER dissemination and are presented below:

-- European CanCer Organisation (ECCO): Federation of professional cancer societies of which SIOPE is member, regularly participating in the ECCO Cancer Congress with a variety of activities incl.
-PARTNER dissemination (during reporting period: ECCO 2018 European Cancer Summit, September 2018);
+- European Cancer Organisation (ECCO): Federation of professional cancer societies of which SIOPE is a member, regularly participating in the ECCO Cancer Congress with a variety of activities incl.
+PARTNER dissemination (during the reporting period: ECCO 2018 European Cancer Summit, September 2018);